INTRODUCTION

 (13) Peter and John went off and having found everything just as Jesus had told them, they prepared the Passover meal.

-Everything took place, as Jesus told Peter and John.
+Everything took place, as Jesus had told Peter and John.
 When they reached the city, they saw the man who came towards them carrying a jar of water.
-They followed him to the house and found the owner.
-The house-owner showed them the upper room already furnished for the Passover meal.
-The apostles prepared the Passover meal there, including the cooked Paschal lamb.
+They followed him to the house and found the owner who showed them the upper room already furnished for the Passover meal.
+The apostles prepared for the Passover meal there, including the cooked Paschal lamb.

 MESSAGE